o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

    * Taking a step back, are there any better approaches?

 {{< note >}}
 TDD is one small, effective tool to help with software design.
 It is best employed alongside other design tools, such as the [SOLID design principles](https://en.wikipedia.org/wiki/SOLID).
 TDD helps focus on lower-level concerns, and prompts asking broader questions.
-However it notably assumes high-level requirements gathering has already provided direction for a task.
+However it also assumes high-level requirements gathering has already provided direction for a task.
 {{< /note >}}

-The primary benefits are building code which is easy to use and maintain, plus tests to prove it functions correctly in the future.
+The primary benefit of TDD is writing code which is easy to use and maintain, plus tests to prove it functions correctly in the future.
 If you don't already use TDD, try it out for your next feature!